The art of the dissertation

 - Feel more confident in your ability to plan and structure your own dissertation.

 - Understand how to create a narrative from your research question to your conclusion.

 What level is the course and do I need any particular skills?

 The course is aimed at undergraduate level, but could also be helpful to Master's (and even early stage PhD) students who want to refresh their understanding of planning and structuring a longer work.
-A good level of written and spoken English is assumed for students at this level in UK universities, and you should also have a clear understanding of the requirements and guidelines for the dissertation of your degree programme.
+A good level of written and spoken English is assumed for students at this level in UK universities, and you should also have a clear understanding of the requirements and guidelines for the dissertation on your particular course.

 How will I be taught, and will there be any work outside the class?

 The sessions will be a combination of tutor input, whole group and small group activities / discussion / short presentations and independent work in the class.
 Students will also be offered a brief, one-to-one consultation with the tutor to talk about their own dissertation.